 - Quick Links

 If you are an upper-class student (second year or beyond), consider becoming part of the YearOne Peer Advisor program.
 Help first-year students transition to college life, become an integral part of the RIT community, and benefit from your own student experiences.
 In addition, you will earn a stipend, and this is a great opportunity to share and build your leadership and student involvement experiences.
 Below are some common questions about the program and how to become involved.

 YearOne Peer Advisors are current RIT students who are actively engaged in campus and academic life on campus, and understand both the excitement and the trepidation that comes with the college transition.
-Peer Advisors and an integral part of the course and are carefully chosen; they are successful and personable undergraduates and are highly motivated to help first-year students to:
+Peer Advisors are an integral part of the course and are carefully chosen; they are successful and personable undergraduates and are highly motivated to help first-year students to: